dustinkredmond/sparkfx/README.md

 # Thanks for visiting!

 Feel free to contribute.
-If you enjoyed FxAPI Client, please give the repo a star.
+If you enjoyed SparkJava Client, please give the repo a star.
 This helps me know what software is worth maintaining, and which software should fade into oblivion.